What Do Food and Tobacco Baking Machine Operator Do?

 Food and Tobacco Baking Machine Operators who work in North Carolina, Montana, or Iowa, make the highest salaries.

-How much do Food and Tobacco Baking Machine Operators make in different U.S. states?
+Below is a list of the median annual salaries for Food and Tobacco Baking Machine Operators in different U.S. states.

 |State||Annual Mean Salary|